liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-native-executor.md

 !!! tip

-    There is an [liquibase.executor.AbstractExecutor](https://javadocs.liquibase.com/liquibase-core/liquibase/executor/AbstractExecutor.html){:target="_blank"} base class you can use which limits the number of methods you must implement.
+    There is a [liquibase.executor.AbstractExecutor](https://javadocs.liquibase.com/liquibase-core/liquibase/executor/AbstractExecutor.html){:target="_blank"} base class you can use which limits the number of methods you must implement.

     If you are wrapping custom logic around a JDBC connection, you can subclass `liquibase.executor.jvm.JdbcExecutor` to further limit what you need to implement.